flokleiser/nextjs-flo/To-Do.md

 ## Footer
 - [ ] Make a website footer

+- [ ] Fix footer scaling problems:
+    - [ ] stop it from scaling the height
+    - [ ] put the actual footer behind the text

 ## Page performance:
 - [ ] Look into why page transitions are lagging